 In this installation guide we’ll use Windows 10 & package manager Chocolatey.
-These instructions should work for older versions of Windows but they have not been tested.
+These instructions should also work for older versions of Windows.

 First, ensure that you are using an administrative shell.
-For example, using Command Promt (cmd): Find cmd in
+For example, using Command Prompt (

 All Apps -> Windows System -> Command Prompt.
 Right click on the icon, select “More” then “Run as administrator”.